-Over the years, I have witnessed people who seem to shrink with age and wondered why.
+Over the years, I have witnessed people who seem to have shrunk as they grew older.
+I was curious and wanted to know why.
 If you have noticed that someone who once towered over you, seems to be shorter, it's not your imagination.
 Numerous studies indicate that people really do lose height as they age.
 According to Harvard Medical School, adults begin losing bone density around the age of 40.
 There is also a thinning of the gel-like substance that separates each vertebra, which causes bones o dry out and become brittle.
 This spine deterioration is compounded by muscle loss is what causes some adults to seem hunched over.
 You may also have noticed adults who seem taller as they age.
 I had a neighbor who lived to age 95.
 He drove until he was 93 and was over six feet tall.
 This is why there should be no cause for alarm, as there are steps you can take to ensure your bones are healthy and prevent unnecessary shrinkage in your height.

 1. Stop smoking

 Smoking does not just damage the lungs, decrease oxygen levels, and increase the risk of respiratory illness and cancer, it can also play a part in age-related decrease in height.
 The Office on Women's Health and the Department of Human Services recommends that those who smoke should completely quit.
 Cutting back is not an option as just one cigarette is too many.
 Smoking damages bones, and also lowers women's estrogen levels.

 If you don't smoke, please don't start, and by all means, get help with stopping this habit if you find you cannot do it on your own.
 In addition to shrinking bones, smoking has been shown to cause Osteoporosis, which cause adults to slump over and have the hunch back appearance.

 2. Drink in moderation